Uniswap/examples/templates/react/README.md

 2. The mainnet
 3. An in-browser wallet (mainnet or configured locally)

-To configure between these two, set the `Environment` to the correct environment in the [example configuration](./src/config.ts) file.
+To configure between these, set the `Environment` to the correct environment in the [example configuration](./src/config.ts) file.

 The configuration includes control of the environment as well as inputs to the example's functionality.
 The rest of the code should need no modification to function.